- Our Blog

 We’re still feeling the effects of the financial crisis over 10 years later.
 Colin Moore highlights six ways it continues to dominate our outlook.

 It’s been more than a decade into the recovery that followed the Great Recession of 2008-2009.
 And many commentators and market participants believe that we’re in the late stages of the economic cycle that began as the crisis started to recede.
 To be clear, I’m not offering any predictions about the timing of the next downturn or the outlook for global growth.
-But as financial markets watch for early indications of change on the horizon, one conclusion is inescapable: the economic environment in 2019 still bears the imprint of the events that unfolded in 2008-2009.
+But as financial markets watch for early indications of change on the horizon, one conclusion is inescapable: the economic environment today still bears the imprint of the events that unfolded in 2008-2009.
 Far from breaking free of its effects, the global economy continues to be powerfully influenced by factors that either contributed to, or resulted directly from, the Great Recession.

 Joe Brusuelas, Chief Economist at RSM, an audit and advisory firm, was quoted in the Washington Post last September, saying, “[The Great Recession] was such a shock to the economic system that it unleashed dynamics that we still don’t understand fully.”
 This is nowhere more obvious than in the low and zero interest rate environment that still dominates the world’s major economic blocs.